pjb41/PBridgesAssignment/README.md

 C:\Users\*YOURREPOSITORYFOLDER* conda env create -f environment.yml

-The code is found in the Assign1.py file above and the code is also replicated within a Jupyter Notebook above (where the map can be run and displayed.
+The code is found in the Assign1.py file above and the code is also replicated within a Jupyter Notebook above (Assign_workings.ipynb) where the code can also be run and the map displayed.